beingmeta/kno/README.md

 # This is KNO

-**Kno** is a platform for high-performance symbolic computing at scale, especially suited for development and deployment of symbolic AI services and solutions.
-The core platform is implemented in C for Unix platforms (including MacOS) and released under the open-source AGPL license.
+**Kno** is a platform for high-performance symbolic computing and qualitative data processing at scale, especially suited for development and deployment of symbolic AI services and solutions.
+The core platform is implemented in C for Unix platforms (including MacOS) and released under the open-source GPL license.

 *Kno* is based on the general architecture and data model of [http://www.framerd.org/](FramerD) which has been used extensively in